 The portion of your mortgage interest and property taxes that isn’t part of your home office deduction can still be included in your itemized deductions on Schedule A.

 You can also take depreciation expense for the business portion of your home.
 The calculation is a little involved, and you can find the details for that calculation here.
+It’s almost always worth it to take the depreciation if you can.

 But the expenses that are deductible can really add up, and put a sizable dent in your tax bill.
 Don’t be put off by the extra work – tax software can do a lot of the heavy lifting, you just need to have all the expense numbers on hand.